Heart Failure and Sleep Problems

 Untreated sleep apnea can lead to health problems or make problems that you already have worse.
 It can make fluid build-up worse for people who have heart failure.

 Sleep apnea may make you snore loudly and not sleep well, so you may be very tired during the day.

-Sleep apnea can be treated with lifestyle changes, continuous positive airway pressure (CPAP), or devices you wear in your mouth to keep your airway open.
+Sleep apnea can be treated with lifestyle changes, continuous positive airway pressure (CPAP) , or devices you wear in your mouth or on your nose to keep your airways open.
 In some cases, surgery can help.